EuracBiomedicalResearch/DigitalSpiralography/README.rst

 used both to conserve space (YaML is quite inefficient) and for check-summing purposes.

-To speed-up loading for repeated processing, ``drwconvert`` can be used to dump an existing file into a "dump" object.
+To speed-up loading for repeated processing, ``drwconvert`` can be used to convert an existing file into a "dump" object that loads faster.
 It's important to note though that such dumps must not be used for distribution and are not compatible across different versions.

 Recorder ``rec.yaml.gz`` File format